daniela-gingold/coronavirus-simulation/README.md

 # coronavirus-simulation
 Coronavirus simulation is a decision support interactive tool.
-This solution developed during Hackorona's hackaton.
+The solution was developed during Hackorona's hackaton along with other team members.

 When we face a pandemic and a virus is spreading at a very fast rate, it is very challenging to make a decision and choose the most effective policies that will contain the virus outbreak, i.e. the policies with minimal economic, political and social impacts.